-Medium gold color; white fruits, peach, honeysuckle and flowers on the nose; white peach, tangerine, yellow apple, lemon on the palate.
+Medium gold color; white fruits and white flowers on the nose; white plum, pear, green and yellow apple, white peach, tangerine, touch of honey on the palate.

-This fermented in stainless steel; many of the lots, but not all, underwent malolactic fermentation.
-The various lots then are blended.
-In 2015, none of the juice underwent malolactic fermentation; in 2016 most did.
-The winery aims for the best wine that can be made with the grapes God gives them; their consistent excellence is a testament to their skill and attention to quality.
+In the 2016 vintage, many of the lots, but not all, underwent malolactic fermentation.
+The various lots then were blended.
+In 2015 and in this 2017 effort, none of the juice underwent malolactic fermentation.
+The winery aims for the best wine that can be made with the grapes God gives them that year; their consistent excellence is a testament to their skill and attention to quality.

 The Ferraton Père & Fils estate in Tain l’Hermitage was founded in 1946 by Jean Orëns Ferraton, a vigneron and son of a vigneron.
 His son, Michael, shared Jean’s passion for winemaking in the northern Rhône, where the cool mistral winds help bring out the acidity and make the wines less fruity than southern Rhône.
 In 1998, Ferraton Père & Fils began implementing a biodynamic farming program (organic farming, plus more) to emphasize the terroir.

-In 2004, Michel Chapoutier purchased the estate while maintaining its direction.
+In 2004, Michel Chapoutier purchased the estate and committed to maintain its direction.
 In 2013, the entire winery and cellars were updated with state-of-the-art equipment and fermentation tanks.
 This wine comes from those improved facilities, and the cleanliness and freshness of this effort reflect the improvements.

 The winery and vineyards are located in hallowed grounds of the northern Rhône—Hermitage, Crozes-Hermitage, and Saint-Joseph.
 The winery also obtains grapes from long-time associates throughout the Rhône.
 They include the whole panoply of the region: Hermitage, Saint-Joseph, Crozes-Hermitage, Côte-Rôtie, Condrieu, Comas, Châteauneuf-du-Pape, Côtes du Rhône, Côtes du Rhône Villages, Tavel, Gigondas, and Saint-Peray.
 In short, Ferraton Père & Fils is a major player in the Rhône wine production region of eastern France, adroitly drawing grapes from wineries throughout the region and consistently producing outstanding efforts across many styles and price points.